facebook/react-native/ECOSYSTEM.md

 Community contributors are individuals who support projects in the [react-native-community](https://github.com/react-native-community) organization.
 This organization exists as an incubator for high quality components that extend the capabilities of React Native with functionality that many but not all applications require.
 Facebook engineers will provide guidance to help build a vibrant community of people and components that make React Native better.

-This has multiple benefits because we can:
+This structure has multiple benefits:

 * Keep the core of React Native small, which improves performance and reduces the surface area
 * Provide visibility to projects through shared representation, for example on the React Native website or on Twitter